Twisted two-dimensional material stacks for polarization optics

 Figure 1 shows examples of Jones matrices in three classes which can be generated from a few layer stack of BP and $\alpha$-MoO$_{3}$.
 In Fig. 1(a) the structure gives a degenerate $\left( \lambda_{a}=\lambda_{b}=0.5i \right)$ and non-normal $\left( \langle0^{\circ}|45^{\circ}\rangle\neq0 \right)$ Jones matrix.
 In panel (b), the Jones matrix is normal $\left( \langle-45^{\circ}|45^{\circ}\rangle = 0 \right)$ and singular $\left( \lambda_{a}=0, \lambda_{b}=0.5i\right)$.
 In panel (c), the stack gives a nearly defective Jones matrix, i.e. the parameter setting points to an exceptional point in polarization space where the eigenvalues and eigenvectors of the Jones matrix nearly coalesce on $0.5i$ and $|45^{\circ}\rangle$, respectively.\\

-The stacks in Fig. 1 are examples of static Jones matrix engineering, static in a sense that one Jones matrix corresponds to one stack.
+The stacks in Fig. 1 are examples of static Jones matrix engineering, static in the sense that one Jones matrix corresponds to one stack.
 Next, we focus on electrostatic doping and its ability to tune the eigen-vectors and eigenvalues of a few polarization transformers.
 More explicitly, we discuss transformers in which the layer number, layer separations, and twist angles are fixed and we only change the doping in the BP layers \cite{peng2017, chaves2021}.
 Note that the MoO$_{3}$ optical response is due to its optical phonons and is not tunable with doping.
-We will further show that with a slight increase in complexity, it is possible to have a single system which presents several (doping dependent) Jones Matrix functionalities.\\
+We will further show that with a increase in complexity, it is possible to have a single system which presents several (doping dependent) Jones Matrix functionalities.
+Additionally, one can use electrostatic control to retrieve the desired functionality in the case when twist angles or layer thicknesses deviate from the optimum settings (see supplemental info, S4).\\

 To better guide the reader, here we outline what lays ahead: (1) We begin with tunable wave-plates.
 We describe how the Jones matrix of a generic wave-plate looks like (unitary).
 We show that the electrostatic control allows for tuning both the wave-plate retardation (its eigenvalues) and birefringence type (its eigenvectors).
 (2) We discuss polarizers next and introduce the Jones matrix of a generic polarizer (Hermitian and singular).
 We will use these polarizers to build a Stokes polarimeter.
 The twisted stack can function as four different polarizers, where one can switch from one polarizer to the other via change in the BP doping.
 (3) We close with a discussion on non-normal and ambidextrous polarizers.
 The first corresponds to non-normal and singular while the other corresponds to defective and singular Jones matrices.
 These polarizers are peculiar in a sense that they are asymmetric, i.e. they act differently depending on which direction light propagates through the stack.\\